(There's) Always Something There to Remind Me: Critical reception

-A reviewer from Pan-European magazine Music & Media wrote, "The first thing she reminds you of is all the previous versions of this Burt Bacharach & Hal David song.
+A reviewer from pan-European magazine Music & Media wrote, "The first thing she [Espiritu] reminds you of is all the previous versions of this Burt Bacharach & Hal David song.
 Spirited and dancey as it is, it doesn't make a poor figure at all."
-Brad Beatnik from Music Weeks RM Dance Update commented, "This unabashed house cover of Dusty Springfield's 'Always Something There To Remind Me' is already on its way into the dancefloor history books thanks to its initial Hooj Choons release and its ability to whip a club into a total frenzy.
+Brad Beatnik from Music Weeks RM Dance Update commented, "This unabashed house cover of Dusty Springfield's 'Always Something There to Remind Me' is already on its way into the dancefloor history books thanks to its initial Hooj Choons release and its ability to whip a club into a total frenzy.
 Simple in its piano house format and chugging Euro rhythm, this is hardbag house at its purest and most joyful."
-Another editor, James Hamilton noted, "Vannessa calmly croons the title over piping wheezy organ and plonking piano in [a] naggingly effective simple jiggly chugging 0-129.7bpm [track]".
+Another editor, James Hamilton, noted, "Vannessa calmly croons the title over piping wheezy organ and plonking piano in [a] naggingly effective simple jiggly chugging 0-129.7bpm [track]".